j0rsa/min-ubuntu-dropbox/README.md

 ## INITIAL SETUP
 At first run, the container will download the latest version of the Dropbox Linux client.

-Run `docker logs dropbox -f` after starting the container and once the client download finishes, wait until you see messages similar to:
+Run `docker logs dropbox -f` after starting the container and wait until you see messages similar to:

 ```
 This computer isn't linked to any Dropbox account...
 Please visit https://www.dropbox.com/cli_link_nonce?nonce=(xxxxx-random-nonce-value-xxxxx) to link this device.
 ```

-Open the link in a browser and authorise the client to link the container to your Dropbox.
+Open the link in a browser to authorise the client and link the container to your Dropbox.

 You should then see in the docker log:
 ```